-Just like with us, dog digestive problems are one of the most common ailments that pet owners will have to deal with.
-A “digestive disorder” or disease is anything that occurs in a dog’s stomach and intestines, and even though they are usually not serious, some of the digestive problems in dogs can be life-threatening.
+Dog digestive problems are one of the most common ailments.
+A “digestive disorder” or disease is anything that occurs in a dog’s stomach and/or intestines, and even though they are usually not serious, some of the digestive problems in dogs can in fact be life-threatening.

-Fortunately, most digestive problems can be prevented.
-Typically, most of them are also fairly easy to treat at home if you know what to look for and what exactly to do.
-So before we focus on some of these very common dog digestive problems, let’s take a look at things you can do to avoid them in the first place.
+Fortunately, most digestive issues can be prevented.
+Typically, majority of them are also fairly easy to treat at home if you know what to look for and what exactly to do.
+So before we look at some common dog digestive problems, let’s first talk about what you can do to avoid them in the first place.

 How to Prevent Dog Digestive Problems?

 Prevention of digestive problems in dogs is easy and simple, and mostly consists of a healthy diet, good hydration and regular exercise.
 Other than being a caring, attentive and informed pet owner who knows a dog's digestive system, there are a few other things you can do to minimize the risk of your pooch developing digestive problems, such as:

 - Vaccinating your dog

 - Give your pooch preventive medicine if you live in a parasite-infested area

 - Don’t let them eat feces, garbage and spoiled food (use pet proof trash cans)

 - Don’t let your dog drink standing water, or water after heavy rainfall